 Criminal Lawyer Oakland, CA

 If you’ve been charged with a misdemeanor, please connect with an experienced criminal lawyer Oakland, CA residents trust.
+Being charged with a misdemeanor can be frightening and stressful, leaving you worried about your legal rights.
+Once you have been notified of a charge, it is recommended that you take action to speak to a lawyer and obtain guidance.
+It is a common assumption that misdemeanors result in only minor consequences.
 Don’t be fooled by those who would have you believe that because you’ve “only” been charged with a misdemeanor that you don’t need to seek personalized legal guidance.
 By legal definition, misdemeanors are crimes that aren’t punishable by more than one year in jail.
 Simply because misdemeanors are lesser crimes than felonies are doesn’t mean that convictions of said offenses aren’t consequential.
+They can still result in severe penalties.
 Failing to fight a misdemeanor charge with a vigorous criminal defense could have consequences that will affect you for your whole life long.
 If you haven’t yet connected with the experienced California legal team at The Hallinan Law Firm, please do so now.
 Some effort today could save you years of frustration, financial consequences, practical challenges, and regret.
 Let our passionate Oakland, CA criminal lawyer team help you build the strongest possible defense to the misdemeanor charges you’re currently facing.

 Do I Need Representation if I’ve Only Been Charged with a Misdemeanor?

 As noted above, a misdemeanor is a crime that cannot result in a jail sentence that exceeds one year.
 However, a misdemeanor conviction can result in a jail sentence of up to one year, in addition to fines, mandatory community service requirements, the loss of your driver’s license, mandatory counseling/anger management/rehabilitation services, a period of probation, etc. Each of these consequences can be life-altering for a time.
+It can affect your life in multiple ways.
+For example, a misdemeanor on your record can make it more difficult for you to apply for a job.
 However, arguably the most consequential effect of a misdemeanor conviction is an entry on your criminal record.
 If you don’t yet have a criminal record, you’ll have one post-conviction.
 If you already have a criminal record, that record will become longer.
 Depending on what you’ve already been convicted of, your misdemeanor charges could be enhanced to felony charges.
 In short, a misdemeanor conviction is a reality that you’ll want to avoid, if at all possible.

 Thankfully, you don’t have to build a criminal defense case alone.
+There are legal resources available to those who are facing a misdemeanor charge.
 Our firm is proud to represent those facing criminal charges, partially because we know that not everyone is guilty of what they’ve been accused of and partially because we know that everyone makes mistakes.
 Regardless of whether you’re guilty or not, you deserve to have the best possible defense constructed on your behalf.
+Our legal team will be an advocate for your rights and guide you through every aspect of your case.
+However, you have to take the initiative to seek legal services so that we are informed of your situation.
 If you haven’t yet alerted our firm to the fact that you’ve been charged with a misdemeanor, please do so now.
+The earlier you can speak to a lawyer about your charge, the more we can do to prepare a solid case and provide you the help you need.
+If you wait too long to get advice from a lawyer, they may not be able to put together an argument on your behalf.
 We need as much time as we possibly can to build a solid defense for your benefit.